AdobeDocs/experience-manager-learn.en/help/cloud-service/cloud-5/cloud5-aem-search-and-indexing.md

 ---
-title: Cloud 5 Adobe App Builder
+title: Cloud 5 AEM Search and Indexing
-description: This episode digs into the external integration pattern which uses Adobe App Builder
+description: We dip our toes into the ocean that is search and indexing
 version: Cloud Service
 role: Admin, Developer
 level: Intermediate